kentcdodds/bookshelf/INSTRUCTIONS.md

 component that "carries its styles with it."
 The second allows you to apply styles to a component.

-NOTE: It's important to know that while emotion works just as well as it always has in styling React apps (and the benefits are still there), there are newer approaches (specifically [tailwindcss](https://tailwindcss.com/)) which don't suffer from limitations in server rendering and runtime performance that some
+NOTE: It's important to know that while emotion works just well as it always has in styling React apps (and the benefits are still there), there are newer approaches (specifically [tailwindcss](https://tailwindcss.com/)) which don't suffer from limitations in server rendering and runtime performance that some